twreber/ECE539FinalProject/README.md

 DATA FILES

   reviews.json: This is the data file containing all of the 6.9 milion reviews.
 Obviously this is far too large for processing.
+(NOTE: This file is not present in this repo on account of it being too large for github to accept.
+Link to source of this file is present in final report)

   reviewSmall.json: This is the data file that is 10000 reviews that was used for this project after reviews.json was processed through CreateJson.ipynb